Best family car 2023

 Which is the most popular style of family car?

 The most popular type of family car is the traditional five-door hatchback.
 Many brands used to offer three-door hatchbacks as well, but these gradually became less popular as they are not as practical.
 Few brands now sell them.
-While the SUV craze means nearly every car here has a closely-related crossover-style sibling, the core family hatch remains alive and well, with a constant presence in the UK’s best-selling cars list.
+While the SUV craze means nearly every car here has a closely-related SUV-style sibling, the core family hatch remains alive and well, with a constant presence in the UK’s best-selling cars list.

 How safe are family cars?